North Korea reports 15 more suspected COVID-19 deaths

 White House press secretary Jen Psaki said Thursday the United States supported international aid efforts but doesn’t plan to share its vaccine supplies with the North.
 The North Korean virus outbreak could still be a major topic of discussion when President Joe Biden visits Seoul later this week for a summit with newly inaugurated South Korean President Yoon Suk Yeol.

-Park said he hopes North Korea would accept Yoon’s aid offers quickly though he said he doubts whether the North would do so.
+Park said he hopes North Korea would accept Yoon’s aid offers quickly, though he doubts whether the North would do so.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.